KwamiJulien/Porous-Absorption-Structure/README.md

 ## Results
 For a more detailed description of the results of the test feel free to read [].
 It outlines in much greater detailed the implications of all the testing.
 However, to sum up the results, the lattice structure exceeded are expectations when it came to it's strength and absorption quality.
-When